Last Updated on August 27, 2024 by Rebecca Lake

 Some financial experts say three months’ worth of expenses is enough; others might say you need six or nine months’ worth of expenses socked away.

-As a freelancer, I have well over a year’s worth of expenses in my emergency fund.
+Since I’m a freelancer and earn irregular income, I have well over a year’s worth of expenses in my emergency fund.

 Running an online business is great.
 But just in case all my clients drop off the face of the earth at the same time I want to make sure I have enough in savings to cover the bills until work starts flowing in again.

-If you’re starting from zero with saving money for emergencies, it’s totally fine to go small.
+If you’re starting from zero with saving money for emergencies, it’s fine to go small.

 Aim for saving $500 or $1,000 to start.
 Even $100 in savings is something, especially if you’ve struggled to save anything up to this point.